getdreams/dreams-android-sdk/sdk/module.md

 # Module Dreams

-This is the Dreams SDK documentation.
+This is the Dreams Android SDK documentation.

 # Package com.getdreams

-This package contains the Dreams Android SDK.
+The main package for Dreams Android SDK.

 # Package com.getdreams.views